The structure of segregation in co-authorship networks and its impact on scientific production: Structural metrics

-This section shows the results from the null-models of comparing the topological metrics and core position of segregated and non-segregated communities without correcting by size.
-The comparison is done by computing the z-score of each community with at least 30 communities of the opposite category.
-For example, we compute the z-score of one segregated community vs other 30 non-segregated communities.
-From Fig.~\ref{fig:Topological_metrics_null_models_oposite_category_non_divided} we can observe that segregated communities tend to less dense, less clustered and there are no differences in the core position of the communities.
-However, as we see in the Section 5 of the main manuscript, when we divide the communities by size the results change because the density and clustering coefficient are not different between both categories of segregation but the core position is the one with high differences.
-Here, we argue that the analysis of the main manuscript is more reliable because values of density and clustering are mainly driven by the size of the community.
+This section shows the results from the Z-Score analyses by comparing the topological metrics and core position of highly segregated and non-segregated communities without differentiating them by size.
+Each community is compared with at least 30 communities of the opposite category.
+From ~\figurename~\ref{fig:Topological_metrics_null_models_oposite_category_non_divided}, we can observe that segregated communities tend to be less dense and less clustered, and there are no differences in the core position of the communities.
+However, as we see in Section~5, the results change when we differentiate the communities by size because the density and clustering coefficient are not different between both segregation categories.
+Still, the core position has some differences for larger communities.
+Here, we argue that the analysis of the Main Manuscript is more accurate because the community's size mainly drives density and clustering values.